 Figure 4.17.12.4-2: Binding during subscription via another network function

 An NF service consumer may subscribe via another network function.
 For example, NF_A may subscribe to NF_B on behalf of NF_C.
 NF_A additionally subscribe to subscription related events.
 In this case, both the binding indication from NF_C and NF_A are provided to the NF service producer NF_B.
+The Binding Indication for notifications to subscription related events shall be associated with an applicability indicating "subscription events".
+The Binding Indication for notifications to other events may be associated with an applicability indicating "other events".

 The NF_C's binding indication is used for reselection of a notification endpoint, which is used for event notification.
 The NF_A's binding indication is used for reselection of a notification endpoint, which is used for subscription change event notification.